-- 1.1.1.
-Consult, cooperate and coordinate with the Buyer to ensure that each Party complies with the HSW Act as it relates to the Contract - 1.1.2. comply, and ensure that its Personnel comply, with their obligations under the HSW Act - 1.1.4. report any health and safety incident, injury or near miss, or any notice issued under the HSW Act, to the Buyer if it relates to, or affects, the Contract. - 1.11.
+1.1.3. comply with all reasonable directions of the Buyer relating to health, safety, and security, and

+1.1.4. report any health and safety incident, injury or near miss, or any notice issued under the HSW Act, to the Buyer if it relates to, or affects, the Contract.

+1.11.
 As the generic clauses in the model contract templates do not ensure active accountability for, or oversight of, compliance with minimum labour laws, let alone realising substantive rights under international labour conventions, the guidance or instructions on operationalising these clauses important and the underpinning policy rationale become even more important.